How to Prepare Your Investment Portfolio for a Recession

 An emergency fund is one of the first things a financial advisor will tell you to establish, keeping some money in a safe and liquid account that is easily accessible to help cover unexpected expenses.
 Most financial advisors recommend keeping 3-6 months of expenses in this fund.
 The length of time can change depending on your specific situation.
 Factors include whether your job may be in jeopardy or if you are the sole income producer for your family.
 An emergency fund can help protect you against having to sell some of your portfolio when the market is going through a major change.

 Investing during a recession can seem daunting.
 However, for long-term investors, a market downturn can simply mean that stocks are on sale.
 Everyone likes when things are on sale, right?
 If the bond side of your portfolio is up and the equity side is down, we should move some of the bond side profit to the equity side because the equity side is on sale.
 This is a sell high, buy low philosophy.
-The same concept applies if you contribute to your retirement accounts; this is a buying opportunity for you, so don’t stop contributing.
+The same concept applies if you contribute to your retirement accounts; this is a buying opportunity for you, so you wouldn’t stop contributing.

 Most importantly, do not try to time the market.
 Sure, getting out of the market when it is high seems easy enough, but how do you know when it is at a high?
 The S&P 500 had 68 record highs in the year 2021.
 If you had sold after the first one, you would have missed the next 67.
 If you wait for an increase, are you missing some of the recovery?
 Because if you have been through this before, the volatility can look like whatever you want.
 You are basically guessing.